nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ### Series 5 - Environment rendering

 How to add depth and visually represent the environment around the scene.
-This section will start with the humble cube-map, however this will come back into use when we want to optimize our modern volumetric clouds demo.
+This section will start with the humble cube-map, however this will come back into use when we want to optimize my modern volumetric clouds demo.

 #### py_5.a_skybox - Simple old-school skybox